-The vestibular system is something that most people have no idea about, but like the rest of the systems in the body, it is extremely important and we should be taking care of it.
+The vestibular system is something that most people have no idea about.
+But like the rest of our body, it is extremely important and we should be taking care of it.
 One in three people will have vestibular problems.

 What is the Vestibular System?

-Other symptoms may include nausea or vomiting; ear pain; headaches; slurred speech.
-Patients with Meniere’s disease, benign paroxysmal positional vertigo (BPPV) are likely candidates for treatment.
-Other possible candidates include those who have had a stroke, brain injury or often fall.
+Other symptoms due to inner ear damage may include nausea, vomiting, ear pain, headaches or slurred speech.
+Patients with Meniere’s disease or (BPPV) are likely candidates for treatment.
+However other possible candidates include those who have had a stroke or brain injury.

 What To Expect During Vestibular Rehabilitation

-When the vestibular system isn’t working properly, the recommended treatment is vestibular rehabilitation therapy.
-Proper vestibular rehabilitation assessment can be time-consuming, but it is thorough.
+When the vestibular system isn’t working properly, the recommended treatment is rehabilitation therapy.
+A proper assessment can be time-consuming, but it is thorough.
 You should expect:

 - Screening of the inner ear